sameetsinghsidhu/events-in-progress/README.md

  ('24/11/1991, 04:40:21', -1)]
 ```

-The next step is to sort this list of tuples, here is an example from a larger data (more concurrency):
+The next step is to sort this list of tuples by datetime, here is an example from a larger dataset (more concurrency):

 ```python
 (01/09/1988, 04:20:49, 1)